-SunPortal is the single point of entry to all of Albizu's online applications and services for the Miami Campus, the San Juan Campus, and the Mayagüez University Center.
+Self-Service is the single point of entry to some online services for the Mayagüez University Center.
 It is an online environment that facilitates interaction between students and the academic community without the need to be physically present at the institution.

-Through SunPortal, users have access to new online academic programs, WebAdvisor, finance and financial aid services, registrar services, online registration, the Virtual Library, the Learning Center (Atomic Learning), MS Outlook and SunMail, Blackboard, Virtual Classrooms (through Adobe Connect), Google Apps and RSS feeds, online payments, Colleague UI, student services, online bookstores, social media, and many more applications and services.
+Through Self-Service, users have access to finance and financial aid services, registrar services, online registration, online payments, student services, and many more applications and services.

-SunPortal is available in both English and Spanish.
-It can be accessed at: http://sunportal.albizu.edu
+Self-Service is available in both English and Spanish.
+It can be accessed at: https://selfserv.albizu.edu/Student/

-SunPortal is complemented by a web-based 24/7 Technical Assistance Center, which facilitates access to all necessary support information using a knowledge base browsing functionality and a chat and ticketing system.
-The Technical Assistance Center can be accessed at: https://tinyurl.com/albizuitpr
+Self-Service is complemented by a web-based 24/7 Technical Assistance Center, which facilitates access to all necessary support information using a knowledge base browsing functionality and a chat and ticketingsystem.